1957 NFL season: Major rule changes

-Conference races
+Division races

-Cleveland won its opener, 6–3 over the Giants, and led the Eastern Conference from wire to wire.
-A 17–7 loss to the Eagles in Week Four forced the Browns to share the lead with New York, but the Giants lost the following week, and spent the rest of the season trying to catch Cleveland.
+Cleveland won its opener, 6–3 over the Giants and led the Eastern Division from wire to wire.
+A 17–7 loss to the Eagles in Week Four forced the Browns to share the lead with New York, but the Giants lost the following week and spent the rest of the season trying to catch Cleveland.

-The Western Conference race was more protracted.
-Baltimore, Detroit, and San Francisco were tied for the lead several times, and had identical 7–4 records at the end of the penultimate week.
+The Western Division race was more protracted.
+Baltimore, Detroit, and San Francisco were tied for the lead several times and had identical 7–4 records at the end of the penultimate week.
 When two teams tied for first place, they would meet in a one-game playoff.
 The NFL did have a provision for this situation: "If all three teams win, tie, or lose, then a two-week playoff series begins next Sunday with Baltimore drawing a bye, San Francisco playing Detroit, and the winner meeting the Colts at Baltimore December 29."
 Detroit and San Francisco both won while starting their backup quarterbacks (Tobin Rote and rookie John Brodie, respectively), but the Colts lost, meaning the additional playoff was not required.